dealing with grief and loss

 When you’re experiencing grief, you might have trouble maintaining relationships and feeling connected to others.
 You might not be as patient when you’re grieving, or get in conflict with people more often.
 This can be hard, because staying connected to others can be a really important part of being supported while we grieve.

 Grief isn’t depression.
 But it’s important to know that grief can leave you vulnerable to becoming depressed in the future.
-If you’re not sure what’s happening for you, it can be helpful to reach out for support.
+If you’re not sure, it can be helpful to reach out for support.

 During tough times, some people can turn to alcohol or other drugs to try and help with the pain.
 But this can create other issues.